Metadrop/behat-contexts/README.md

 **Parameters**
   - report_on_error: If _true_ error reports are generated on failed steps.
   - error_reporting_path: Path where reports are saved.
   - error_reporting_url: Url where the error screenshots will be shown.
-As we can see in example, the url must point to the directory where we save the reports, and the directory must be accesible through website.
+As we can see in the example, the url must point to the directory where we save the reports, and the directory must be accessible through the website.
   - screenshots_path: Path where screenshots are saved.
 Report screenshots are saved in the report path, here only screenshots from _capture full page_ steps are saved.
   - page_contents_path: Path where page contents are saved.
 Report page contents are saved in the report path, here only page contents from _save page content_ steps are saved.